LuisValgoi/5Things1DevShouldKnow/README.md

 # Five Things You Should Know

+Five Things You Should Know Before Applying to a Developer-Job-Interview.

 ## Motivation

 To increase the knowledge of juniors developers so they can find themselves in a better position compared to seniors developers.